Bachelor of Journalism (Hons.), 2005

 Life at King’s sparked Sam’s spirit of adventure.
 “It’s a small community,” she explains.
 “You can put yourself out there and take a chance on things.
 You don’t have to be a certain way.
 It’s very liberating.”

-Sam says that although the Foundation Year Programme was “not really me, I enjoyed the books and it forced me to read and think in a certain way.”
+Sam says that although the Foundation Year Program was “not really me, I enjoyed the books and it forced me to read and think in a certain way.”
 She loved that she could tailor her degree and do a double honours in journalism and law, health, and English.
 And when she found out that she could spend a semester in Fiji running her own radio show as part of an exchange program, her response was “why not?”

 Through her studies and her work in Fiji, Sam discovered a passion for interviewing.
 “I love speaking to people, understanding their context, listening, and asking good follow-up questions.
 It’s something King’s taught me well.”